Shaping Tomorrow’s Leaders with Classical Christian Values

 The Grammar School

 Our approach is centered around the Classical Trivium, a method of learning that corresponds to the stages of a child’s development.
-The Pre-K and Kinder classes utilize the Grammar stage to provide a solid educational foundation.
+The PreK and kindergarten classes make up the early part of the Grammar Stage and provide a solid educational foundation.

 - In the Grammar School, we emphasize mastery of fundamental knowledge and skills in an engaging and effective manner.